knmarvel/hello-react/README.md

 GitHub Pages.
 However, for _this_ assessment, it's sufficient to submit the `git` URL for your repository.
 Again, we do __not__ expect to see a GitHub Pages link for _this_ assessment.
-In the future, we'll demonstrate how to do so and update expecations accordingly, in _future_ projets.
+In the future, we'll demonstrate how to do so and update expectations accordingly, in _future_ projets.

 #### Footnotes
 [1] You can also name it `Text.js`.
 The benefit of giving